JaskiratRiyat/Computer_use_tutor_assignment_SCALER-/README.md

 ---

 **Note:** This project was built as a high-fidelity clone of Google Calendar for educational purposes.
 All design elements are inspired by Google Calendar's interface.
+Credits - Jaskirat Singh, made for the take-home assignment for Scaler.